Temporary Local Rules

 It is that time again when action must be taken to protect the green fringes & surrounds.

-As in previous years – roping & support stays shall soon be installed, with a significant difference!
+As in previous years – roping & support stays have been installed with the same mandate as 2020!

-They will be hammered into the ground with the intention that they are "not to be removed"!!
+They are hammered into the ground with the intention that they are "not to be removed"!!

 On that basis, it becomes obvious that these must be treated as an Immovable Obstruction & covered by Rule 16.1 (Abnormal Course Conditions (including Immovable Obstructions)).